we don't need to change how we do conservation, we need to change why we do it

 It doesn’t take much, if any distance

-Is disconnection.
+Is 'disconnection'.

-But I am connected by distance,
+But I am again connected by this watchful distance,

 By this reverential framing